If you struggle to mount your Android phone on Ubuntu you should give Android File Transfer for Linux a try.

 sudo apt-get update && sudo apt install android-file-transfer

 App Images provide a ‘standalone’ runtime that does not need to be installed.
-To run it:
+To “run” it, give it the permissions in this screenshot:

 Before running Android File Transfer do make make sure that no other devices (such as Nautilus) mount your phone first.